-The absolute easiest thing for you to do is to enable global roaming with your local provider.
-Most telecommunication companies in my experience offer a daily rate for global roaming that includes a data allowance.
+The easiest thing for you to do is enable global roaming with your local provider.
+Most telecommunication companies, in my experience, offer a daily rate for global roaming that includes a data allowance.

-While expensive ($5-$10 per day), if you planning on staying in the US for less than 2 weeks, this is probably your best option especially if don’t use a lot of data.
+While expensive ($5-$10 per day), if you plan on staying in the US for less than two weeks, this is probably your best option, especially if you don’t use much data.

 I would even suggest that you enable global roaming for the first 2-3 days of your arrival in the United States to give you the time to get settled in and pick up a local prepaid SIM card.